cfug/dio/dio/README.md

 `Transformer` allows changes to the request/response data before it is sent/received to/from the server.
 This is only applicable for request methods 'PUT', 'POST', and 'PATCH'.
-Dio has already implemented a `DefaultTransformer` as default.
+Dio has already implemented a `BackgroundTransformer` as default.
-If you want to customize the transformation of request/response data, you can provide a `Transformer` by your self, and replace the `DefaultTransformer` by setting the `dio.transformer`.
+If you want to customize the transformation of request/response data, you can provide a `Transformer` by your self, and replace the `BackgroundTransformer` by setting the `dio.transformer`.

 > `Transformer.transformRequest` only takes effect when request with `PUT`/`POST`/`PATCH`,
 > they're methods that can contain the request body.